Living Oceans cleanup team removing plastic debris on Scott Islands

 A Vital Seabird Habitat

 Located in Canada's westernmost waters, the Scott Islands are home to millions of seabirds and the world's largest sea lion rookery.
 Rich upwelling currents draw abundant marine life, but these same currents also bring in a constant influx of marine plastics, turning foreshores and near-shore waters into a perilous trap for wildlife.
 Fishing ropes and nets pose entanglement hazards, while seabirds and fish often mistake small plastic pieces for food, leading to painful deaths—especially when adult birds unknowingly feed brightly coloured plastics to their chicks.
-Clearing this area of plastic pollution has been a top priority for years.
+Shoreline cleanup projects and ocean conservation efforts, supported by initiatives like Blue Friday, have made clearing this type of plastic pollution a top priority for years

 Mustang Survival's Support